NicoHood/HID/Readme.md

 You can also add your own descriptor with your own APIs.
 Use the void HID_SendReport(uint8_t id, const void* data, int len); function to send hid reports.

+**Select your Arduino board under *Tools->Board->Arduino Leonardo/Micro Custom HID* to use the new HID-Core.
+If you select the normal Leonardo/Micro entry you will automatically use the standard Arduino Core.**

+**Try the Basic HID examples for each HID device.
+They are pretty much self explaining.
+You can also see the *Projects/HID_Test* for an all in one example.**

 See *Project/USB-Serial* for a fully usable USB-Serial bridge and how to use the new Serial functions.
 In the CDC.h you can also see the new Control Line functions for advanced users.
 Keep in mind that the USB_ENDPOINTs for the u2 Series are set to 16 bytes, so the Serial buffer is also smaller (normally 64b).

-**Try the Basic HID examples for each HID device.
-They are pretty much self explaining.
-You can also see the *Projects/HID_Test* for an all in one example.**

-### HoodLoader1
+### HoodLoader1 (legacy, new stuff coming soon)

 **Try the HoodLoader1 example.
 It provides the basic Serial protocol API to send HID reports.
 You have to copy this to every sketch again.**